SwapnanilDhol/ReleaseNotesKit/README.md

 This is ReleaseNotesKit, a brand new, elegant, and extremely simple way to present the recent version’s release notes to your users. `ReleaseNotesKit` uses the iTunesSearchAPI to access information about the app.
 It has methods for caching data, presenting once on a version change, accessing just the data, and presenting the sheet without any preconditions.

 ## Configuration
-`ReleaseNotesKit` can be initialised using:
+`ReleaseNotesKit` can be initialized using:

 ```swift
 ReleaseNotesKit.shared.setApp(with: "1548193451") //Replace with your app's ID
 ```

 ## Usage
-> Note: Before accessing any of `ReleaseNotesKit`’s methods, you have to initialise the shared instance with the app ID.
+> Note: Before accessing any of `ReleaseNotesKit`’s methods, you have to initialize the shared instance with the app ID.
 Failure to do this will throw an assertion failure during DEBUG and will do nothing during PROD.

-`ReleaseNotesKit` can provide you both the data in a Swift Struct and also present a sheet with the data in a styled format.
+`ReleaseNotesKit` can provide you both the data in a Swift Struct and also present a sheet with the data in a pre-styled format.

 ### Just the data
 To access just the data call `parseCacheOrFetchNewData`.
-This method has a default parameter `precondition`that is set to `false` by default.
+This method has a default parameter `precondition` that is set to `false` by default.
 For simply accessing the data, precondition can remain false.
 This check is useful for our subsequent usage types.
-The completion results a Swift `Result` type with `ITunesLookupResult` for the success case and `ReleaseNotesError` in case of failure. `ReleaseNotesError` is defined in the following way:
+The completion returns a Swift `Result` type with `ITunesLookupResult` for the success case and `ReleaseNotesError` in case of failure. `ReleaseNotesError` is defined in the following way:
 ```swift
 enum ReleaseNotesError: String, Error {
     case malformedURL